 Facilitated resolution options are voluntary processes that are facilitated by trained faculty and staff and are used to remedy or resolve issues before they escalate in severity and scope to qualify as a hostile environment, sexual misconduct or a hate crime.
 Facilitated resolution options do not determine policy violations or sanctions.
 Facilitated resolution process typically results an agreement that is reached by the parties, although that is not always the case.
 Agreements or Memorandums of Understanding include mutually determined expectations around such things as reconciliation, apologies, remedial education as well as future communication, interactions, restitution, or other appropriate remedies.
-Internal or external facilitators are used who are trained in the specific facilitated resolution processes, support people are included in the process.
-For mediation, parties could have advisors accompany them to the premetings and mediation but it is not required.
+Internal or external facilitators are used who are trained in the specific facilitated resolution modality.
+Facilitated resolution options vary in how advisors are involved.
+For restorative resolution processes, support people are included in the process.
+For mediation, parties could have advisors accompany them to the premeetings and mediation but it is not required.
 Advisors participating in mediation are not active participants in the process.
 In contrast, restorative resolution processes ask the parties to identify supporting parties who are active participants in the process.